-On the other hand, the exhibition was also a strategy of the U.S. government to improve the inter-American relationship.
+The exhibition was also a strategy of the U.S. government to improve the inter-American relationship.
 The OCIAA also tried to obtain information on the political situation of the countries in which it was carried out.
 Those in charge of the sections submitted reports on the local political situation in this context.
 Thus, for example, Caroline Durieux completed some ideological reports on the characters she met during her visit.
 In her final report, she reported the political tendencies of the artists and art representatives with whom she was associated.
-Grace Morley did not share the idea that the cultural mission overlapped with political information assignments that many envoys were fulfilling by gathering information from sensitive sources.
+Grace Morley did not share the idea that the cultural mission overlapped with political information assignments that many envoys fulfilled by gathering information from sensitive sources.

 Very different was the vision of Grace Morley on this subject.
-She wrote a letter to Mr. Philip R. Adams, executive secretary of the Office of the Coordinator of the National Défense Council, claiming that knowing that "one of the functions of the Office of the Coordinator is fostering more Latin American artistic relationships in this country.
-It has always stroke me as one of the most reliable means to lay future foundations and foster understanding now."
+She wrote a letter to Mr. Philip R. Adams, executive secretary of the Office of the National Defense Council Coordinator, claiming that "one of the functions of the Office of the Coordinator is fostering more Latin American artistic relationships in this country.
+It always has stroke me as one of the most reliable means to lay future foundations and foster understanding now".

 In June 1942, the exhibition returned to the United States.
 The government estimated a total had seen of 218,089 people in Latin America.
 The figures were considered significant.
 Six presidents and 33 editorials had attended the inauguration.
 Furthermore, 454 articles on the exhibition were written.
 (NYT 1942).
-John Abbot pointed to the success of the project and the importance of having installed American art in neighbouring countries.
+John Abbot pointed to the success of the project and the importance of having installed American art in neighboring countries.
 The criticisms that the exhibition had aroused had been left behind, and, with renewed power, Nelson Rockefeller was preparing to redouble his commitment to culture by sending to South American countries a man of his trust: Lincoln Kirstein, to lead the task of collecting Latin American works of art to form a section at MoMA.